VAYAKHEL

 CONTAINS 4 POSITIVE MITSVOT AND 3 PROHIBITIONS

-98. Exodus 27:20 Preparing the Menorah Lampstands.
+98. Exodus 27:20 Prepare the Menorah Lampstands

-99. Exodus 27:41 The Kohanim (priests) owe special garments.
+99. Exodus 27:41 The Kohanim (priests) owe special garments

-100. Exodus 28:28 The breastplate (Joshenmust not be separated from the apron (Ephod).
+100. Exodus 28:28 The breastplate (Choshen) must not be separated from the apron (Ephod

-101. Exodus 28:32 Do not tear the apron (Ephod).
+101. Exodus 28:32 Do not tear the apron (Ephod)

-103. Exodus 30:7 Burning the Incense
+103. Exodus 30:7 Burn the incense

 TERUMÁ